breazzzy/scarlet_lang/README.md

 ## Description

-This is a passion project im making for practice and fun :)!
+This is a passion project im making for practice and fun, while I have time between classes/work.

 ## How to run